-- Appointment of Rosemary Boot and Sanjeev Sharma to the Board. - Appointment of new Senior Independent Director. - · Review of the membership of all Board committees. - Review of Non-Executive Directors' fees. - Consideration of each Director's commitment to and effectiveness in their role and recommendation for re-election at the AGM.
+- Appointment of Rosemary Boot and Sanjeev Sharma to the Board. - · Appointment of new Senior Independent Director. - · Review of the membership of all Board committees. - · Review of Non-Executive Directors' fees. - Consideration of each Director's commitment to and effectiveness in their role and recommendation for re-election at the AGM. - Training and development of Directors on relevant areas, including the continuing obligations and responsibilities of directors under a premium listing.